- Mind Map View

 - SIJ Innervation

-Although it spans the entire spine, the lumbosacral area is most commonly referenced, where it induces nutation.
+Although it spans the entire spine, the lumbosacral area is where the multifidus is most commonly referenced, where it induces nutation.

 Origin: spinous processes of vertebrae C2-L5